Conservation and Science

-Walt joined the David and Lucile Packard Foundation in 2006 and is the director of the Conservation and Science Program.
+Walt joined the David and Lucile Packard Foundation in 2006 and is Director of the Conservation and Science Program.

-Walt is a member (and past Chair) of the Board of the Climate and Land Use Alliance, a member of the governing committee of the Policy and Global Affairs Division of the National Research Council, a member of the Board of Editors of Ecosystems and PLOS-Biology, and a member of the International Advisory Board of Frontiers in Ecology and Environment.
-He previously was: a member of the Biodiversity and Ecosystem Services working group of the President’s Council of Advisors on Science and Technology (PCAST); a member of the Board of “The Economics of Ecosystems and Biodiversity” project; Chair of a process carried out by the International Council for Science to develop global environmental change research priorities; and, a member of the Board of the Society for Conservation Biology and the Board of Editors of Ecological Applications.
+Walt is a member of the board of the Climate and Land Use Alliance, a member of the governing committee of the Policy and Global Affairs Division of the National Research Council, a member of the board of editors of Ecosystems and PLOS-Biology, and a member of the international advisory board of Frontiers in Ecology and Environment.
+He previously served as: a member of the Biodiversity and Ecosystem Services working group of the President’s Council of Advisors on Science and Technology (PCAST); a member of the board of “The Economics of Ecosystems and Biodiversity” project; Chair of a process carried out by the International Council for Science to develop global environmental change research priorities; and, a member of the Board of the Society for Conservation Biology and the Board of Editors of Ecological Applications.

 Walt earned his Ph.D. in zoology (ecology and evolutionary biology) from the University of Washington in 1987 and his B.A. in zoology from the University of California at Berkeley in 1978.